Cloud Cost Optimization: A Practical FinOps Guide (2025)

 Autoscaling

-Automatically adding/removing capacity based on demand.
+Automatically scaling capacity up/down based on demand signals.

 Commitment Discounts